AdobeDocs/journeys.en/help/using/release-notes/upgrade-to-ajo.md

 ![](../assets/migration-ajo-9.png)

 Yes, it is normal.
-You will keep the access to Journey Orchestration for one month following the upgrade.
-This will give you enough time to update all your users permissions and get more familiar with Adobe Journey Optimizer.
-After one month, the access will be removed.
+You may still see the Journey Orchestration item for a few days after the upgrade.
+Please use the Journey Optimizer one.

 ### What happens if I use Journey Orchestration with Adobe Campaign Standard today?